alirezaabbaszadeh/Account-Seller-Bot/README.md

 This project contains a simple Telegram bot for selling products with manual payment approval and two-factor authentication codes.

 ## Features
-- Admin can add products with price, credentials, and TOTP secret.
+- Admin can add products with price, credentials, TOTP secret, and an optional name.
 - Users can browse products and submit payment proof.
 - Admin approves purchases and credentials are sent to the buyer.
 - Buyers can obtain a current authenticator code with `/code <product_id>`.